 Diabetes is a condition where your blood glucose level is too high.
 There are two main types, Type 1 and Type 2.
 There are some other rarer types of diabetes too.

-Having diabetes means you’re at much greater risk of developing foot problems.
+Having diabetes means you are at a much greater risk of developing foot problems.
 This is because raised blood glucose can damage the sensation in your feet.
 It can also affect your circulation, which can mean blood can’t flow around your body properly, especially to your feet.
 Without a good blood supply, you may get cramps and pain in your legs or feet.
 These are just some of the signs of a potential foot problem.

 Most foot problems can be prevented with good, regular foot care.
 So you need to know how to look after your feet at home and make sure you get a foot check from an HCPC Registered Podiatrist at least once a year.